 Cosponsored by the Philosophy of Religions Workshop and the Theology & Religious Ethics Workshop

 Although Martin Heidegger is nearly as notorious as Friedrich Nietzsche for embracing the death of God, the philosopher himself acknowledged that Christianity accompanied him at every stage of his career.
 In Heidegger’s Confessions, Ryan Coyne isolates a crucially important player in this story: Saint Augustine.
 Uncovering the significance of Saint Augustine in Heidegger’s philosophy, he details the complex and conflicted ways in which Heidegger paradoxically sought to define himself against the Christian tradition while at the same time making use of its resources.

-Ryan Coyne is Assistant Professor of of Philosophy of Religions and Theology at the University of Chicago Divinity School.
-He holds an MA and PhD from the University of Chicago.
-Prof. Coyne studies the relationship between modern European philosophy and the history of Christian theology, and is author of Heidegger’s Confessions: The Remains of Saint Augustine in “Being and Time” & Beyond (University of Chicago Press, 2015) and A Spectacle for the Gods: Nietzsche and the Question of Faith (forthcoming).
+Ryan Coyne is Associate Professor of of Philosophy of Religions and Theology at the University of Chicago Divinity School.
+He holds an M.A. and PhD from the University of Chicago.
+Coyne studies the relationship between modern European philosophy and the history of Christian theology, and is author of Heidegger’s Confessions: The Remains of Saint Augustine in “Being and Time” & Beyond (University of Chicago Press, 2015) and A Spectacle for the Gods: Nietzsche and the Question of Faith (forthcoming).
 He is recipient of the 2016 Manfred Lautenschlager Award for Theological Promise.